turbulenz/turbulenz_engine/docs/source/turbulenz_services/store_api.rst

 ``price``
     The price of the item for each currency.
     Currently, only United States dollars (USD) is supported.
-    For Google Play payments this will be automatically converted to the users local currency (at exchange rates provided by Google).
+    For Google Play payments the value in USD will be automatically converted to the user's local currency (at exchange rates provided by Google).

 ..
 NOTE::